FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: A Mathematician's Apology

-'My Life As A Mathematician' is a name I made up.
+'My Life as a Mathematician' is a name I made up.

 'Elements' was written by Euclid.

-'Disquisitiones Arithemticae' was written by Gauss.
+'Disquisitiones Arithmeticae' was written by Gauss.

 'A Mathematician's Apology' is a famous work dating from 1940.